Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typec/Getting_Started/Getting Started with BW16 typec.rst

 Method 1: "Erase Flash Enable" by Arduino SDK after V3.1.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Select "Tools" -> "Erase Flash" -> "Enable"
+Select :guilabel:`Tools -> Erase Flash -> Enable`

 |image12|

 Then enter the enter the upload mode.

-* Manually.
+- Manually.
 Press and hold "Burn" button, press then release "RST" button and release "Burn" button.
-* Auto.
-Select "Tools" -> "Auto Upload Mode" -> "Enable".
-Note that only boards with auto upload circuit built-in can use the Auto Upload Mode,
-  otherwise it will back to normal upload mode and wait for 5 seconds.
+- Auto.
+Select :guilabel:`Tools -> Auto Upload Mode -> Enable` Note that only boards with auto upload circuit built-in can use the Auto Upload Mode, otherwise it will back to normal upload mode and wait for 5 seconds.

-Next, Select "Sketch" -> "Upload".
-"Erase flash done." will show up.
+Next, Select :guilabel:`Sketch -> Upload` "Erase flash done." will show up.

 |image13|

 |image14|

 Check the serial monitor and reset board by press RST button.
 If only "#" shows that means erase flash success.
-Remember to select "Tools" -> "Erase Flash" -> "Disable".
+Remember to select :guilabel:`Tools -> Erase Flash -> Disable`

 |image15|